MichelleBritton/under-the-sea/README.md

 - Mac Sierra - Opera 89
 - Mac Sierra - Edge 103

-To test the site, I followed the following steps:
+To test the site, I followed these steps:
 - Resize the browser to ensure that the site is responsive on multiple screen sizes.
 - Test each feature.